PowerBook: PowerBook G4

 Interim CEO Steve Jobs turned his eye to the redesign of the PowerBook series in 2000.
 The result, introduced in January 2001, was a completely re-designed New World PowerBook with a titanium skin and a 15.2-inch wide-aspect screen suitable for watching widescreen movies.
 Built with the PowerPC G4 processor, it was billed as "the first supercomputer you can actually take with you on an airplane."
 It was lighter than most PC based laptops, and due to the low power consumption of the PowerPC it outlasted them by hours.

 The TiBooks, as they were nicknamed, became a fashion item.
 They were especially popular in the entertainment business, where they adorned many desks in Hollywood motion pictures.
 Because of their large screens and high performance, Titanium Powerbooks were the first laptops to be widely deployed as desktop replacement computers.

 The industrial design of the notebooks quickly became a standard that others in the industry would follow, creating a new wave of wide-screened notebook computers.

 The Titanium PowerBooks were released in configurations of 400 MHz, 500 MHz, 550 MHz, 667 MHz, 800 MHz, 867 MHz, and 1 GHz.
-They are the last PowerBooks able to boot Mac OS 9.
+They are the last PowerBooks able to boot Mac OS 9 natively.

 In 2003, Apple Computer launched both the largest-screen laptop in the world and Apple's smallest full-featured notebook computer.
 Both machines were made of anodized aluminum (coining the new nickname AlBook), featured DVD-burning capabilities, AirPort Extreme networking, Bluetooth, and 12.1-inch or 17-inch LCD displays.
 The 17-inch model included a fiber optic-illuminated keyboard, which eventually became standard on all 15-inch and 17-inch PowerBooks.
 Two ambient light sensors, located under each speaker grille, adjusted the brightness of the backlit keyboard and the display according to the light level.

 The 12-inch PowerBook's screen did not use the same panel as that used on the 12-inch iBook, while the 17-inch PowerBook used the same screen as that used on the 17-inch flat-panel iMac, but with a thinner backlight.

 Later in 2003, the 15-inch PowerBooks were redesigned and featured the same aluminum body style as their smaller and larger siblings, and with the same feature set as the 17-inch model (including the backlit keyboard).
 This basic design would carry through the transition to the Intel-based MacBook Pro, lasting until late 2008.